forestgrape/coronavirus/natural_habitat.md

 1. capture the findings used in the above argumentation
 2. capture the essence of the studies

+Notes:
 * references like 'Figure 2' refer to 'Figure 2' in the corresponding paper.
-* word by word extracts are denotes as "copy & paste content in here"
+* word by word extracts are between "..." and denoted as extracts

+### content
+* summary guan 2003: **Isolation and Characterization of Viruses Related to the SARS Coronavirus from Animals in Southern China**
+* summary dudas 2017
+**MERS-CoV spillover at the camel-human interface** Gytis

 ### summary guan 2003
 **Isolation and Characterization of Viruses Related to the SARS Coronavirus from Animals in Southern China**